sirech/talk-lean-functional-kotlin-backends/presentation.md

 ???

-= functions that take other functions as input parameters
+- functions that take other functions as input parameters
+- functions that operate on other functions
+- how do we use them?
+  - they allow us to abstract
+  - and compose actions

 ---